maptime/msp/_posts/2016-03-17-March-Maptime.md

 We will start off with short talks (5 min) about something that you are working on, and then the remainder of the meeting will be time to work or collaborate on projects.

 Presentations and projects are not expected to be polished, just an introduction to something that you are working on.
-People can present for various reasons (and you don't have to specify yours..):

-- To get feedback / critique
-- To ask for help or assistance on part of a project
-- To find collaborators for a project
-- To show others work that you are proud of
+People can present for various reasons (and you don't have to specify yours..): _To get feedback / critique,  to ask for help or assistance on part of a project, to find collaborators for a project, and to show others work that you are proud of_.

 Please email david.fawcett@gmail.com if you are interested in giving a quick talk.
 We are looking for any map-related projects and really want to see examples of what you, Maptime MSP members are working on.